What Exactly Is Marketing Attribution?

 - Some of the strongest integrations for conversions as well: They are one of the few vendors that have native Salesforce, Segment, and MetaRouter integrations

-- Attribution model suitable for subscription-based and e-commerce companies
+- Marketing attribution model suitable for subscription-based and e-commerce companies

 - Data auditability, model auditability, and data exportability: The tool caters to these needs